 We’ve all seen those movie and TV scenes where the hero saves a life with an improvised suture out of dental floss using a fishing lure for the needle.

-Infection is what ultimately what kills people, NOT wounds left open.
+Infection is ultimately what kills people, NOT wounds left open.
 Thus, in most cases, it’s better not to stitch the wound.

 Even serious wounds will heal on their own over time.
 That doesn’t mean you don’t treat the wound.
 You still want to clean and bandage it.
 In high-movement areas, you’ll also use suturing alternatives to keep large wounds from gaping open (more on those alternatives later).